Every Susan Sarandon Movie Ranked Worst To Best

 30. Snitch

-In the last decade, a number big name actors with award-winning pedigrees have joined blockbuster action movies.
-While the likes of Frances McDormand and Helen Mirren joined the casts of "Transformers" and "Fast and the Furious" films, Susan Sarandon paired with Dwayne "The Rock" Johnson for his action thriller "Snitch" in 2013.
+In the last decade, a number of big-name actors with award-winning pedigrees have joined blockbuster action movies.
+While the likes of Frances McDormand and Helen Mirren joined the casts of the "Transformers" and "Fast and the Furious" films, Susan Sarandon paired with Dwayne "The Rock" Johnson for his action thriller "Snitch" in 2013.
 The film is loosely inspired by the true story of John Settimbro, who went on an undercover assignment for the DEA in exchange for the authorities' lessening charges against his son, who'd been caught with illegal drugs.

-John Matthews (Johnson) is a local businessman, whose son Jason (Rafi Gavron) is sentenced to ten years in prison for becoming an unwitting part of a drug ring.
+John Matthews (Johnson) is a local businessman, whose son Jason (Rafi Gavron) is sentenced to 10 years in prison for becoming an unwitting part of a drug ring.
 The authorities attempt to use the charges against Jason to get him to inform on his friends, but John steps in to volunteer.
 Negotiating with U.S. Attorney Joanne Keeghan (Sarandon), John arranges to go undercover himself.
 But when John gets evidence against a local dealer (Michael K. Williams), the DEA backs out of the deal, pressuring him to get evidence against a bigger target.

-Though a number of critics didn't find story to be quite up to par, the requisite action is.
+Though a number of critics didn't find the story to be quite up to par, the requisite action is.
 Johnson, Sarandon, and the rest of the cast — including Jon Bernthal, Benjamin Bratt, and David Harbour — are all in top form.

 29. Stepmom

-If you're looking for a Susan Sarandon film that's a true tear-jerker, look no further than 1998's "Stepmom."
-At first, this movie about a divorced older woman, who must contend with her ex-husband's new, younger girlfriend might seem like it has the makings of a fun family comedy.
+If you're looking for a Susan Sarandon film that's a true tearjerker, look no further than 1998's "Stepmom."
+At first, this movie about a divorced older woman, who must contend with her ex-husband's new, younger girlfriend, might seem like it has the makings of a fun family comedy.
 But with its dark twist, it transforms into an arresting and emotional drama.

+Isabel (Julia Roberts) is a young photographer who is trying to take on the new role of stepmom to the children of her older boyfriend Luke (Ed Harris).
+While she struggles to connect with the children since she's never been too interested in motherhood herself, the situation is further complicated by Luke's ex-wife Jackie (Sarandon).
 Jackie is resentful that Isabel is effectively replacing her as her children's mother and it's a fear that goes much deeper once she gets diagnosed with terminal cancer.
 Terrified that her children will forget her when she dies, Jackie tries to give them the best memories she can, while finding a surprising source of support in Isabel.

 28. Solitary Man

-Flash forward several years later and Ben's life has seen a precipitous downward spiral: His business is in shambles because he's become reckless and untrustworthy, gambling in business rather than at the card table.
+Flash forward several years later and Ben's life has seen a precipitous downward spiral: his business is in shambles because he's become reckless and untrustworthy, gambling at work rather than at the card table.
 Barely surviving, he's nearly out of money and forced to rely on his own daughter (Jenna Fischer) to keep him afloat.
 He's even caught cheating on his new girlfriend (Mary-Louise Parker) with her teenaged daughter Allyson (Imogen Poots), which may force him to leave town altogether.
 With his life at rock bottom, Ben may finally have to confront a terrifying medical diagnosis that has led to his destructive behavior.

 Despite centering around an entirely unlikeable and almost sleazy protagonist — or perhaps because of it — "Solitary Man" received good reviews, with Roger Ebert calling it a "smart, effective film."